google-research/google-research/factorize_a_city/README.md

 To install using pip, run: \
 `pip3 install -r requirements.txt`

-## Data
+## Sample Data and Pre-trained Checkpoint

-We include a small sample of our NYC test stack to test our code on.
-To access the resources, run `source download_sample_resources.sh`.
+We include our pretrained network and a small sample of our NYC test stack to test our code on.
+To access, run: \
+`source download_sample_resources.sh`

+This will downoad and create `data` directory with sample stacks and their estimated alignment.
+It will also download and create a `ckpt` folder which contains our pretrained checkpoint.

 ## Scripts